 CDC reports risk of urinary tract infection from chicken products

 There is growing concern about the safety of agricultural products, especially meat.
-Recalls are becoming more frequent - it’s early February, and according to the USDA, there have already been three meat recalls so far this year.
+Recalls are becoming more frequent.
 Even more troubling is that approximately 70% of antibiotics produced in the U.S. are regularly given to farm animals for non-therapeutic reasons - not to treat existing infections – non-therapeutic use of anibiotics has been used for decades to promote weight gain in animals, which increases meat production and therefore profits.1 These practices are potentially fueling the emergence of dangerous drug-resistant strains of bacteria, which could make their way into our food supply.

 Six to eight million cases of urinary tract infections (UTIs) occur each year in the U.S., 80% of which are caused by E. coli that is ingested in food, lives in the intestinal tract, and then travels from the intestinal tract to the urinary tract.
 Infections of the urinary tract are also the most common source of bacteria causing sepsis, or infection of the bloodstream.
 Drug-resistant bacterial UTIs are of course more difficult to treat.

 Since intestinal E. coli is the most common source of UTIs, a group of Canadian researchers decided to test whether there was a link between contaminated food products and UTIs.
 These researchers had previously found that women who frequently ate chicken and pork were more likely to have drug-resistant UTIs.2

 They collected urine samples from women diagnosed with urinary tract infections between 2005 and 2007.
 During this same time period they also collected samples of supermarket purchased chicken products, restaurant meals, and ready-to-eat foods.